 Student Learning Outcomes/Objectives

-Internships provide students with an opportunity to put into practice skills they have learned while in school.
-In addition, students should have an opportunity to enhance those skills, obtain the perspective of a work environment and benefit from a mentor or supervisor’s experience and advice.
+A Residency provides students with an opportunity to put into practice skills they have learned while in school.
+In addition, the residency should provide students with an opportunity to enhance those skills, increase the student’s professional network, obtain the perspective of a professional work environment, and benefit from a mentor or supervisor’s experience and advice.

 Program Level Learning Outcomes